jingweimo/academic-kickstart/content/post/ASABENewHollandAward/index.md

 ---
-title: Congratulations on being selected for the 2025 ASABE New Holland Young Researcher Award 👋👋
+title: Congratulations to Dr. Lu on being selected for the 2025 ASABE New Holland Young Researcher Award 👋👋
 subtitle:

 # Summary for listings and search engines